Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### Which cultural aspects would you keep in mind when facing cultural differences?
-To answer this question I want to get clear what a cultural aspect is and maybe get some examples so I can start working from there.
+To answer this question, I want to get clear what a cultural aspect is and maybe get some examples, so I can start working from there.

 #### What are cultural aspects?
 [This answer](https://www.quora.com/What-is-an-example-of-cultural-aspects) on quora gives a good example about some aspects and also clears what it is.